anoopraju31/100xdevs_cohort/week 9/week-9.2/ReadMe.md

 | Type Overriding | Types cannot be overridden or merged.
 Redefining a type with the same name replaces the previous one. | Interfaces automatically merge if declared with the same name. |
 | Object Literal Strictness | Types are more lenient when dealing with object literal assignments. | Interfaces enforce strict object literal shapes. |
 | Implementation for Classes | Interfaces can be used to define contracts for class implementations. |Types are more versatile for creating complex types and reusable utility types. |

+#### When to use which
+- **use Type:**
+    - For advanced scenarios requiring union types, intersections, or mapped types.
+    - When dealing with primitive types, tuples, or non-object-related types.
+    - Creating utility types using advanced features like conditional types.
+- **Use Interfaces:**
+    - When defining the structure of objects or contracts for class implementations.
+    - Extending or implementing other interfaces.
+    - When consistency in object shape is a priority.